inorbit-ai/ros_inorbit_samples/inorbit_republisher/README.md

 # InOrbit republisher for ROS 2

-This directory includes a republisher that allows mapping from arbitrary ROS2 values to ``InOrbit`` [custom data](https://www.inorbit.ai/faq#publish-custom-data) key/value pairs for application-specific observability.
+This directory includes a republisher that allows mapping from arbitrary ROS 2 values to ``InOrbit`` [custom data](https://www.inorbit.ai/faq#publish-custom-data) key/value pairs for application-specific observability.

-Currently only mapping from ROS2 topics is supported.
+Currently only mapping from ROS 2 topics is supported.
 The republisher could be extended to map actions, services and parameters.

 ## Usage